SIKHULA SONKE HIGHLIGHTS

 Our FCM facilitators are also trained in the BrainBoosters programme.
 This material helps to educate parents and caregivers about how to teach and educationally stimulate their children's development through play and reading.

-In 2019 and 2020: We averaged 213 families who participated annually, 2300+ home visits each year, 230+ children reached, at least 20 special needs children helped and more children referred to specialists for follow up.
+We average 220 families who participate annually, 2300+ home visits, 240+ children reached, at least 20 special needs children helped and more children referred to specialists for follow up.

 THE IMBEWU COACHING & SUPPORT PROGRAMME is designed to empower ECD practitioners with basic early childhood development skills.
 Practitioners are trained in the practical skills of running a classroom learning environment and how to stimulate children to learn.
 They are also trained in inclusive education to empower them to cope with children with special needs.

-IN 2020: The Imbewu programme trained and supported 142 ECD centres and their teachers / practitioners in Khayelitsha.
+The Imbewu programme supports 169 ECD centres and their teachers / practitioners in Khayelitsha.
+We use material from Inclusive Education, The Unlimited Child, Nali'i'bali and more.

 OUR FUNDA UDLALE TOY LIBRARY PROGRAMME has seen expansion of its activities.
 The Harare Square Toy Library continues to be a resource centre for ECD centres and for participants in Sikhula Sonke’s family and community programmes, as well as the local community in Harare itself.